Necessity or Trauma: Why Are Dog’s Tails Docked?

 Many breeders recognize that a nationwide ban on dog tail docking would benefit their businesses by lowering procedure costs and risks to their animals.

 However, a primary source of clients is through the American Kennel Club website listings and accolades.
 So, while some breeders have stopped docking their puppies, most are not inclined to make waves.

 Also, breeders assume that consumers want pups that look like the ones they see in magazines and dog shows.
-Many consumers, on the other hand, don’t know whether a breed’s tail is docked or naturally bobbed (born that way).
+On the other hand, many consumers don’t know whether a breed’s tail is docked or naturally bobbed (born that way).

 One study revealed that only 58% of 469 participants knew that “some dog breeds have part of their ears and tails surgically removed after they are born.”

-VIDEO: Should The Practice of Cutting Dogs' Tails and Cropping Ears End?
+Should the Practice of Cutting Dogs' Tails and Cropping Ears End?
+(Video)

-There have been a number of failed efforts to have dog tail docking banned in specific U.S. states.
+There have been several failed efforts to have dog tail docking banned in specific U.S. states.
 Both the AKC and breeders fought these challenges and won.
 Breeders objected because, if only their state outlawed the practice, they would be at a significant disadvantage in national competitions.

-And, an American Animal Hospital Association survey of pet owners in the U.S. and Canada, revealed that 93% of pet owners would risk their own life to save their pet.
+An American Animal Hospital Association survey of pet owners in the U.S. and Canada revealed that 93% of pet owners would risk their own lives to save their pet.
 With so much love, compassion can’t be too far behind.

 This figure was generated using the following sources.

 - 1-Number of dogs in U.S.: Number of pets in the United States in 2015/2016, by species (in millions),” Statista, 2015/2016. https://www.statista.com/statistics/198095/pets-in-the-united-states-by-type-in-2008/